stackbit/jamstackthemes/content/theme/hugo-doks.md

 archetype:
   - Blog
   - Documentation
+description: >-
-description: Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+  Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+stale: false
 ---

 # Doks